Choosing the Provisioning Model for Image Management

 This is an important factor to consider, especially if you are a Citrix partner and you are building a green field environment for a new customer.
 Consider the skills and capabilities of the team that is going to manage this environment - if a customer is new to Citrix technologies, is operating a static environment with minimum changes or if they have multiple roles and Citrix management is only a subset of their responsibilities, it might be a good idea to minimize the complexity of the environment and reduce the number of moving parts.
 In that case, MCS might be a better solution.

 Recommended mode: MCS if technical skills are concern

 Familiarity With Provisioning Model

-Many of Citrix customers and partners are very familiar with Citrix PVS or MCS and have provisioned thousands of machines using this technology.
-This is very important factor when deciding which provisioning model to use - if you and the rest of your team is very familiar with procedures and technical aspects of one solution and that solution meets all your requirements and needs, use it for your new project.
-However, if you are a partner or build solution for 3rd party, it is important to consider learning curve and skill set of your customer.
+Many of the Citrix customers and partners are familiar with Citrix PVS or MCS and have provisioned thousands of machines using this technology.
+This is the important factor when deciding which provisioning model to use - if you and the rest of your team is familiar with the procedures and technical aspects of one solution and that solution meets all your requirements and needs, use it for your new project.
+However, if you are a partner or build solution for third party, it is important to consider the learning curve and skill set of your customer.